In early 2013, WordPress installations around the world were subjected to a global-scale brute-force attack.

 (Source: cnet.com/news/ddos-attack-is-launched-from-162000-wordpress-sites)

-According to leading security firm Sucuri, hackers had leveraged a flaw to attack unsuspecting WordPress web sites and direct a distributed-denial-of-service cyberattack (DDoS) towards another popular website.
+As described by security firm Sucuri, hackers had leveraged a well-known flaw to attack unsuspecting WordPress web sites and direct a distributed-denial-of-service cyber-attack (DDoS) towards another popular website.

-When global attacks happen on WordPress sites, it’s natural for website owners to ask if WordPress really is a secure software for running a business web presence.
+When worldwide attacks happen on WordPress sites, it’s natural for people to start asking just how secure the WordPress platform is for building and running their sites.

-In this article, you will learn some of the main reasons why you should definitely consider using WordPress if you have any concerns about website security.
+In this article, you will learn some of the main reasons why you should definitely use WordPress if you are concerned about website security.

 WordPress Security Explained

-Thousands of websites and blogs are hacked every year … not just WordPress sites!
+Thousands of websites are attacked every year … not just WordPress sites!

-The scale of attacks on websites and blogs around the world is increasing on a daily basis, and it’s getting worse.
+The sheer number of attacks on websites and blogs around the world is rising, and the situation is only going to get worse.

-You can safely assume that if you haven’t been hacked yet, then it’s only a matter of time … regardless of the web platform you use!
+It’s probably safe to assume that if your website or blog hasn’t been hacked yet, then it’s only a matter of time … regardless of the web platform you use!

-Some people often argue that WordPress should not be used for building and running a web presence because it is “open source” and freely available software application.
+Some people argue that WordPress should not be used for building and running web sites because its open source code means that anyone can view how the software was built.

-Open source CMS programs like WordPress, Drupal and Joomla are free to use and anyone can access the entire software code.
+Open-source CMS software like WordPress, Drupal and Joomla are free to use and anyone can view the entire software code.

-The argument against using WordPress, then, goes something like this: If anyone can access the Open Source software code for WordPress, then hackers can also easily obtain the code and go through all of it in detail, looking for vulnerabilities in the code that they could exploit …
+The argument, then, goes something like this: If anyone can examine the Open Source code for WordPress, then hackers can easily download the code and study every line, searching for weaknesses and vulnerabilities in the code that they could exploit …

-While it’s true that WordPress is free and hackers can easily go through the code searching for security holes or weaknesses (hackers can do the same with any software program), the fact that WordPress is a free, open-source platform actually makes it more secure in a number of ways.
+While it’s true that WordPress is a free program and hackers can easily go through the code searching for holes or weaknesses that can be exploited (hackers can do the same with any software program), the fact that WordPress is a free, open-source application actually makes it a whole lot more secure in several ways.

-This is because WordPress has the support of a global community comprised of hundreds of people such as software programmers, plugin developers and theme designers who constantly help to improve the platform and make WordPress more secure …
+This is because WordPress is supported by a huge volunteer community that consists of hundreds of people such as software programmers, plugin developers and theme designers who constantly help improve the software and make WordPress more secure …

-(With WordPress, a global volunteer community of hundreds of developers is responsible for keeping the software code updated.
-Screenshot: WordPress.org)
+(With WordPress, a huge community of volunteers worldwide is responsible for keeping the platform code maintained and updated.
+Image source: make.wordpress.org)

-WordPress continually evolves through the effort of hundreds of committed volunteers working around the clock to fix issues.
-Everyone benefits from hundreds of individuals committed to improving the code and making WordPress safer for every user …
+WordPress evolves largely through the effort of a huge community working around the clock to fix any issues detected by users.
+It benefits from thousands of web developers, designers and users dedicated to improving the code, fixing bugs and making the WordPress platform safer for every user …

-(WordPress is built by an open community of volunteer members.
-Screenshot source: WordPress.org)
+(The WordPress core software is built by a global community of contributors.
+Image source: WordPress.org)

-The moment that a security issue is identified by developers or users, the WordPress developers are then notified …
+The moment that a security problem is identified by developers or users, these are immediately noted in user forums and addressed by the WordPress developers …

-(WordPress is continually being improved by thousands of committed individuals community of web developers and users.
-Source: WordPress.org)
+(WordPress is continually being improved upon by an open community of developers and users.
+Image source: WordPress.org)

-The WordPress community support system, therefore, is very responsive and anyone can contribute to improving the platform.
+The WordPress community support system, therefore, is solid and formidable and anyone can contribute to the process of getting vulnerabilities plugged.

 For example:

-This is why the WordPress community is constantly releasing new updates, and why you need to keep your WordPress sites and blogs regularly updated …
+This is one of the reasons why the WordPress team releases new security updates on a regular basis, and why you need to keep your WordPress sites and blogs up-to-date …

-(WordPress frequently releases new version updates to plug any security issues found)
+(WordPress frequently releases new updates to address security issues)

-We’ve just seen that one of the security advantages of using an open source technology like WordPress is that users benefit from a large community of developers who continually contribute to make the platform more secure.
-By contrast, a proprietary or “closed-source” CMS application is typically developed by a small team of developers with limited time and resources to provide continuous security monitoring, maintenance services, bug fixes and software fixes.
+We’ve just seen that one of the security advantages of using an open source technology like WordPress is that users benefit from a large community of developers who continually contribute to make the software more secure.
+By contrast, proprietary or “closed-source” CMS platforms are normally developed by a small team of developers with limited time and resources to provide continuous security monitoring, support, bug fixes and software fixes.

-WordPress is 100% free to download, use and modify, and thousands of volunteers and expert developers work on improving the platform.
-Can a proprietary CMS company afford to employ as many developers and programmers and still deliver you a completely free CMS software that you can download, use and modify as you wish?
+The WordPress CMS is 100% free to download, use and modify, and thousands of volunteers and expert developers are continually working to improve the technology.
+Can a proprietary CMS company afford to employ as many developers and programmers and still deliver you a completely free CMS application that you can download, use and modify as you wish?

 (CMS Platforms)

-Whilst on the topic of Open Source content management systems, research shows that the WordPress CMS is actually safer than other leading Open Source CMS platforms such as Drupal and Joomla.
+Whilst on the topic of Open Source content management systems, there is valid research showing that the WordPress CMS is actually safer than other leading Open Source CMS platforms such as Drupal and Joomla.

-For example, the chart below shows how many security vulnerabilities were discovered in each of these CMS platforms …
+For example, here is one study showing how many security vulnerabilities were discovered in each of these CMS platforms …

-Other research shows that, because WordPress is easy to use and update, when sites using different CMS platforms were tested for security exploits, sites run on WordPress had fewer exposure to risk …
+Other research shows that, because WordPress is quite easy to use and to maintain, when sites using different CMS platforms were tested for security issues, sites built with WordPress had less exposure to risk …

-(WordPress users are less exposed to security vulnerabilities than other CMS platform users.
+(WordPress users are less exposed to risks than other CMS platform users.
 Image source: BlogDefender.com)

-According to a report called “Compromised Websites: An Owner’s Perspective,” published by a nonprofit organization that helps webmasters identify, remediate and prevent website compromises called StopBadware and security vendor Commtouch, most website owners have no idea about the security threats their websites are exposed to, how to secure a website, or how to deal with compromised web security.
+According to a report called “Compromised Websites: An Owner’s Perspective,” published by security organizations Commtouch and StopBadware, a large number of website owners are not fully aware of the security threats their websites are exposed to, how to secure a website, or deal with compromised web security.

-In fact, over sixty percent of webmasters surveyed in this report didn’t know how their sites were compromised by hackers after an attack …
+In fact, over 60% of webmasters surveyed for the report didn’t know how their sites had been compromised by hackers after an attack …

-(Most webmasters don’t even know how their sites got hacked.
-Image: StopBadware.org)
+(Many webmasters don’t even know how their sites got hacked.
+Image source: StopBadware.org)

-(Many security issues come from sites running outdated WordPress versions.
-Screenshot image: Sucuri.net)
+(Many WordPress sites use outdated versions.
+Screenshot source: Sucuri.net)

-When WordPress security issues were looked at in more detail, it was found that only between 25% – 30% percent of vulnerabilities discovered in 3rd-party code are actually found in the WordPress core software, while 65% – 80% percent of all security issues are found in plug-ins and extensions …
+When WordPress security issues were examined in more detail, it was found that only between 20% – 35% percent of vulnerabilities discovered in 3rd-party code are actually found in the WordPress core software, while most security issues are found in plug-ins and extensions created by 3rd-party developers …

-Like many software applications, WordPress is updated regularly to address new security risks that can arise.
-Improving security is an ongoing concern, and to that end, you should always keep up to date with the latest version of WordPress software, themes, plugins, etc..
+Like many software applications, WordPress is updated regularly to deal with new security threats that could arise.
+Improving security is always a concern, and to that end, you should always keep your WordPress software, plugins, and themes up-to-date.

-The amount of misinformation about how secure WordPress is has even caused the co-founder of WordPress, Matt Mullenweg, to chime in and reply to posts online.
+The amount of misinformation online about WordPress security has even led Matt Mullenweg, the co-founder of WordPress, to chime into the online discussion.

-In a blog post entitled “A Bank Website on WordPress” published on April 15, 2015, Matt wrote the following about WordPress …
+In an article entitled “A Bank Website on WordPress” posted on April 15, 2015, Matt wrote the following about WordPress …

 There’s a thread on Quora asking “I am powering a bank’s website using WordPress.
 What security measures should I take?”
 The answers have mostly been ignorant junk along the lines of “Oh NOES WP is INSECURE! let me take my money out of that bank”, so I wrote one myself, which I’ve copied below.